It’s a good day to explore the potential health benefits of kale.

 Prostaglandin plays an important role in muscle contractions and pain production during PMS.

 Studies are suggesting that kale may also be beneficial for skin health.

-This leafy green is full of vitamins and minerals that can help protect the skin from damage caused by free radicals, reduce inflammation, and speed up the healing process.
+This leafy green is a rich source of vitamins and minerals that can help shield the skin from free radical damage, lessen inflammation, and hasten the healing process.